apace100/origins-docs/docs/types/power_types/walk_on_fluid.md

   	}
 }
 ```

-With this power, players are able to walk on lava similar to Striders.
-The suggested condition was added to allow them to swim in lava once they sink (which happens e.g. when they walk into a lavafall).
+This example will allow the entity that has the power to walk on lava similar to Striders.
+The suggested condition was added to allow the entity to swim in lava once they sink, which may happens when they walk into a Lava-fall.